glinleapcode/ultimate-react-course/docs/react-jonas.md

 - React Mindset.
 Have a clear mental model of how and when to use all the React tools, such as components, state, data flow, effects, etc.
 - Thinking in state transitions, not element mutations.
 Think about how the state of your app changes over time, not how to mutate the DOM elements to get to the next state.
+- The "thinking in react" process:
+  1. Break the desired UI into components and establish the component hierarchy.
+  2. Build a static version of the UI(without state).
+  3. Think about state:
+     - When to use state
+     - Types of state: local vs global
+     - Where to place each piece of state
+  4. Establish data flow:
+     - one-way data flow
+     - child to parent communication
+     - Accessing global state

 ### Fundamentals of State Management